 - Take 2 to 4 years of undergraduate science-focused coursework (program lengths vary by school)

-- Develop patient care experience
+- Pursue patient care experience

 - Earn a Masters Physician Assistant degree

-- Achieve PA Licensure
+- Pursue PA Licensure

 Getting There: Masters in Physician Assistant Programs

-Masters in Physician Assistant programs often meld coursework and lab work in health, with a clinical medical education.
+Masters in Physician Assistant programs often meld coursework and lab work in health with a clinical medical education.
 In their first year, students typically take a series of prescribed courses, such as the examples listed below.

 - Clinical Medicine